China’s milk market overview in 2020

 The reason is very clear: Chinese consumers are more attentive to their health and recognize the benefits of this drink.

-The milk market, especially the powder one is, therefore, a highly profitable market, but how to enter in this huge market?
+The milk market, especially the powder one is, therefore, a highly profitable market, but how to enter this huge market?
 Let’s see together China’s milk market trends and how to export milk to China.

 What are the trends in China’s milk market in 2020?